studio1902/statamic-peak/README.md

 ![Statamic 3.0+](https://img.shields.io/badge/Statamic-3.0+-FF269E?style=for-the-badge&link=https://statamic.com)

 Statamic Peak is an opinionated starter kit for all your Statamic sites.
 It's design agnostic but comes bundled with tools like Tailwind and AlpineJS and a workflow you can use to build anything you want.
-Peak features a page builder, a rich collection of starter templates, fieldsets, blueprints, configuration and more to get you started on your clients' site straight away.
+Peak features a page builder, a rich collection of starter templates, fieldsets, blueprints, SEO functionality, configuration and more to get you started on your clients' site straight away.
 Peak is easy to extend or edit to fit your clients' website needs.

 The aim of Peak is to make it easy to start new projects as they often share much of the same principles.
 Whether you're new to Statamic or a veteran, there will be something interesting in here for you.
-Feel free to participate and discuss on how to make Peak better.
+Please participate and discuss on how to make our websites better.

 [Discuss Peak on Discord](https://discord.gg/sW7KXWaucH)